opensciencegrid/dosar/docs/Materials/07-WorkingwithFiles.md

 # Working with data in files

-### Objective of this exercise
+### Objective
 The objective of this exercise is to teach you how to provide files as input to your job, and get output as files back from your job.

 ## Data Movement
 So far, we've done really simple examples where the entire input to the program is just on the command-line.
 What do you do if you have data files to deal with?
 Let's walk through a short example.

-First, let's make a program, call it =analyze.sh= that analyzes a text file that it is provided on the command-line.
+First, let's make a program, call it `analyze.sh` that analyzes a text file that it is provided on the command-line.

 ```
 #!/bin/sh